Arthur Stanley Brown: Murders and sightings

-Identification of the vehicle and suspect
+Identification of the vehicle and witness descriptions

 Several witnesses claimed the suspect's car looked like a Holden EH.
 Two witnesses, Thwaite and Lunney, said the car was a blue Vauxhall Victor, a very uncommon car at the time.
-A car seen parked near the murder scene was described as an earlier model Holden (possibly a Holden FJ).
+A car seen parked near the murder scene was described as an earlier model Holden, possibly a Holden FJ.
 Despite the various descriptions of the vehicle, the two witnesses who saw the children inside the car gave matching descriptions of the driver, with him having high cheekbones, narrow skull, short dark hair and, as one put it, "Mickey Mouse ears", and both were in agreement that the vehicle had a driver's door that was a different colour from the rest of the vehicle.

 Lunney would eventually be a key witness at Brown's trial, as he identified Brown as the driver with two young passengers that he had argued with over erratic driving that day.
-Although 28 years had passed, Brown's appearance had barely changed and he was still very much recognisable as the same person when compared to photographs of him taken in the 1970s.
+Although twenty-eight years had passed, Brown's appearance had barely changed and he was still very much recognisable as the same person when compared to photographs of him taken in the 1970s.
 This would be an important factor in identifying him as matching the sketch of the suspect in the Beaumont and Adelaide Oval abductions.

 Inexplicably, Thwaite and Lunney later changed their minds and signed statements that the vehicle may have been a Holden FJ.
 The police, believing the car seen parked near the murder scene was the offender's, concentrated on finding the vehicle rather than the driver, thus no sketch or photofit picture of the suspect was ever released.
 Despite evidence from Thwaite that the suspect's car's petrol cap was on the left side which ruled out the vehicle being a Holden, the media only ran pictures of FJs.

 Police were unable to locate the suspect's car at the time, and the murders remained unsolved.
 Brown, who matched the suspect's description and owned a blue Vauxhall Victor with an odd coloured drivers door, was never a suspect in the original police investigation.
 The evidence given by Thwaite and Lunney, who identified the car as a Vauxhall, was rejected as unreliable solely due to the belief held by police that the car was a Holden.
 The two witnesses were never questioned in depth, which police later admitted hindered investigations as they both were the only witnesses to speak to the suspect while the girls were in the car.
 The Mackay family moved to Toowoomba several months after the murders.